nickzoic/nick.zoic.org/art/writing-an-apple-2-game-in-2021-1/index.md

 $C600 .. $C6FF, but it could be in some other slot.

-Older Apple 2 machines needed the user to run a command `PR#6` to jump to the disk controller ROM, but newer "autostart" would look in each successive ROM mapping locations $C700 through $C100.
-If a ROM is found, jump to it:
+Older Apple 2 machines needed the user to run a command `PR#6` to jump to the disk controller ROM, but newer "autostart" machines would look in each successive ROM mapping locations $C700 through $C100.
+If a disk ROM is found, jump to it:

 From [AutoF8ROM Disassembly](https://6502disassembly.com/a2-rom/AutoF8ROM.html):